RixgamesGH/Amusement-park/README.md

 ## Installation

-The program requires you to have a version of Adobe Reader or Acrobat installed.
-Make sure you have this installed on your device's C drive.

-After having done that, you can download the zip file found in [Releases](https://github.com/RixgamesGH/Amusement-park/releases). \
+You can download the zip file found in [Releases](https://github.com/RixgamesGH/Amusement-park/releases). \
 Then, unzip the file and make sure it's on the C drive. \
 You now have a map with some files.
 You can run the program by starting the exe file.

 ![File in question](docs/Installation.png)

+#### Additional requirements
+- Adobe Reader or Acrobat.
+Make sure you have this installed on your device's C drive.
+- Microsoft Word

 ## Initial setup